 Frogs are carnivorous tailless amphibians which are widely found in India.
-A diverse variety of frogs can be found all over the world; among them, the Indian frogs are called Rana tigirna.
+A diverse variety of frogs can be found all over the world; among them, the Indian frogs are called Rana tigrina.
 They are vertebrates, coming under the class Amphibia (phylum Chordata).
-Frogs are cold-blooded animals (poikilotherms) whose body temperature varies according to their environment.
-Hence, they need to protect themselves from extreme heat and cold for maintaining optimum body temperature.
-Thus, they follow aestivation and hibernation during summer and winter seasons.
-Another characteristic feature of frogs is that they are camouflage i.e., they can change their skin color according to their surroundings.
+Frogs are cold-blooded animals (poikilotherms) whose body temperature varies according to their environment, hence, they need to protect themselves from extreme heat and cold for maintaining optimum body temperature.
+Thus, they follow aestivation and hibernation during the summer and winter seasons respectively.
+Another characteristic feature of frogs is that they camouflage i.e., they can change their skin colour according to their surroundings.

 Morphology of Frogs